Croatia–United States relations: Military cooperation

 Croatia and the United States are close military allies and share a strong bilateral defense industrial base.
 The U.S. government has stated that its Department of Defense had a "robust military-to-military relationship with Croatia" with the U.S. providing military assistance to Croatia in the form of training, equipment, equipment loans, and education in U.S. military schools.
 Both are members of NATO, leveraging Croatia's aerospace and defense manufacturing and U.S. military operations to advance multilateral initiatives.
 In 1995, the U.S. trained and equipped the Croatian Armed Forces in joint-initiation of Operation Storm during the Croatian War of Independence, securing much of modern Croatian borders.
 Since Operation Sharp Guard in 1993, the territorial waters of Croatia have been a deterrence asset in Southern Europe for the U.S. and NATO.
-In August 2015, they jointly celebrated the 20th anniversary of Operation Storm in Zagreb, with an American delegation arriving ahead of the planned military parade.
+The U.S. and Croatia jointly celebrated the 20th and 30th anniversary of Operation Storm in Zagreb – in 2015 and 2025, respectively – with a large-scale military parade.
+After the 2022 Tu-141 drone crash in Zagreb, the U.S. dispatched two F-16 fighter jets in a show of military strength for Croatia.

 The United States Navy frequently docks naval ships and aircraft carriers in Split, where it maintains a logistical office in the Lora Naval Base.
 The United States European Command maintains a training facility at this naval base.
 The Croatian island of Krk has served as a logistics hub for U.S. military supply chains heading to the Middle East.
 The two nations have deep defence integration and interoperability.
 The Croatian Armed Forces have a special relationship with the U.S.-based Minnesota National Guard through their State Partnership Program.